swistakm/graceful/docs/guide/parameters.rst

 Parameters
 ----------

-Parameters provide a way to describe and evaluate all request qeury params that can be used in your API resources.
+Parameters provide a way to describe and evaluate all request query params that can be used in your API resources.

 New parameters are added to resources as class attributes: